Do you wonder why people don’t seem to care about your content?

-Common mistake – one headline isn’t enough: Eventually, all bloggers mature and understand that they should be spending a considerable amount of time and effort on the main headline.
+Common mistake – one headline isn’t enough: Eventually, all bloggers mature and understand that they should spend considerable time and effort on the main headline.

 It’s what draws people in and gets them to give the rest of the content a chance.

-What many do not realize is that a similar amount of attention should be paid to subheadlines.
+Many do not realise that similar attention should be paid to subheadlines.

-You also might not know that the average reader only reads an average of 20-28% of a post even if they like it.
+You also might not know that the average reader only spends 37 seconds on a post, even if they like it.
 In other words, the average reader only skims the post you put hours into creating.